-Three letters of recommendation, at least two of which must be provided by someone who taught you during your college career and can speak to the quality of your academic work and your ability to succeed in a graduate program.
+- Three letters of recommendation, at least two of which must be provided by someone who taught you during your college career and can speak about the quality of your academic work and your ability to succeed in a graduate program.

 - Official transcript(s) of all undergraduate studies and graduate studies.